david-cik/aproxymate/README.md

    - `rds:DescribeDBInstances`
    - `rds:DescribeDBClusters`

-3. **Environment variables** (optional):
+3. **Environment variables** (optional - interactive TUI available):
    ```bash
    export AWS_PROFILE=production
    export AWS_REGION=us-west-2
    ```

-The RDS import feature requires explicit specification of both AWS profile and region to prevent accidental operations on unintended accounts or regions.
+If AWS credentials, regions, or Kubernetes clusters are not configured or specified, the command will launch interactive TUI interfaces to guide you through the selection process.

 ### Available Commands